Klaus Wunderlich: Biography

 Some of his work was incorporated into the Soviet cartoon, Nu Pogodi!

-In 2017 a documentary film about Klaus Wunderlich was released by Duke Denver Film IVS called Wunderlich.
-The year after a sequel was released called Wunderlich Stories.
+In 2017, a documentary film about Klaus Wunderlich was released by Duke Denver Film IVS called Wunderlich.
+The year after a sequel was released titled Wunderlich Stories.

 Over the years his recordings have been sampled by a number of other artists.
-One of the most notable and unusual is the use of multiple elements, including the distinctive organ from his version of the Lynsey de Paul song "Sugar Me" that was sampled by Guru (rapper) on track 5 on his 2000 album "Jazzmatazz Vol. 3: Streetsoul" called "Certified" performed by Bilal (American singer).
+One of the most notable and unusual is the use of multiple elements, including the distinctive organ from his version of the Lynsey de Paul song, "Sugar Me", that was sampled by Guru on track 5 on his 2000 album, Guru's Jazzmatazz, Vol. 3: Streetsoul, called "Certified" performed by Bilal.

 Discography (small selection)

 Wunderlich released more than one hundred albums, of which thirteen LP's and one music cassette was credited with gold.
 In the following overview the chart positions in Germany, the United Kingdom and the Netherlands are given: